You may never have heard of PFAS, but they are a class of toxic chemicals that are everywhere.

 According to the US Agency for Toxic Substances and Disease Registry, primary exposure routes are from drinking contaminated drinking water or eating fish caught in PFAS polluted water, eating food contaminated from packaging, ingesting dust, and using certain consumer products.

-PFAS chemicals not only bioaccumulate in our bodies, they are impacting soil, water, and even wildlife as far away as the Arctic.
-While there are numerous ways PFAS get into the environment, industrial spills and the use of PFAS-containing products are major causes.
-For instance, PFAS-containing disposable food packaging or containers not only result in mountains of waste, they can leach PFAS into groundwater (from landfills) and contaminate compost.
-Other PFAS containing products have similar end-of-life issues.
+PFAS chemicals not only bioaccumulate in our bodies, they are impacting soil, water, and even wildlife across the planet.
+While there are numerous ways PFAS get into the environment, industrial spills and the use and ultimate disposal of PFAS-containing products are major causes.
 Consequently, removing PFAS from these products not only protects consumers but prevents environmental harm as well.

 Given the number of PFAS in commercial use, the current scope of the problem in the state, and the variety of contamination sources, California needs a comprehensive strategy that 1) reduces the use of PFAS chemicals in products and industrial processes and 2) develops the technology to address the chemicals already in our environment.
 Fortunately, as an innovator state, we are in a unique position to take this on.
 That is why Clean Water Action has launched a PFAS campaign aimed at educating decision makers and the public about the impacts of these chemicals and calling for action on products, water monitoring and treatment, and the leaching of PFAS into our air, soil, or water.